robinhood/faust/docs/userguide/models.rst

       faust.exceptions.ValidationError:
         Invalid type for int field 'age': 'foo' (str)

-For things like web forms raising an error is not a good solution so you can also call the ``validate()`` method manually to get a list of validation errors:
+For things like web forms raising an error automatically is not a good solution, as the client will usually want a list of all errors.

+So in web views we suggest disabling automatic validation, and instead manually validating the model by calling ``model.validate()``. to get a list of :class:`ValidationError` instances.

 .. sourcecode:: pycon